A-Breeze/deploying-machine-learning-models/README.md

 - After various experiments, it seems that there is a limit (on my Windows machine) on the length of the path, and `scikit-learn` (or one of its dependencies) was exceeding this limit, whereas the other packages were not.
     - Inspired by: <https://stackoverflow.com/a/56857828>...
     - ...which links to: <https://stackoverflow.com/a/1880453>

+A common problem when updating a conda-env is described here: <https://github.com/conda/conda/issues/7279#issuecomment-389359679>.

 ### Binder
 I spent some time trying to get VSCode to work inside JupyterLab on Binder, using the potential solution from here: <https://github.com/betatim/vscode-binder>.
 However, I was not successful, so concluded it was sufficient to use JupyterLab only.
 Also see my attempts here: <https://github.com/A-Breeze/binder_tests>.